Mtorrents/Objects-2/README.md

 # Objects-2

-Desarrollado con java y sql
+Developed with java and sql